 The bottom line

-For most restaurants, an integrated reservation and waitlist system provides the best value and workflow.
-Resos offers this combination starting with a free tier, making it the most accessible option.
+For most restaurants, an integrated reservation and waitlist system provides the best workflow.
+Resos offers this combination through a paid-plan add-on.
 Yelp Guest Manager is worth the investment if Yelp drives significant traffic to your restaurant.
 OpenTable excels for high-volume operations where wait time accuracy directly impacts revenue.

 If you truly only need waitlist management without reservations, Waitlist Me at $20/month is the most affordable focused solution.
 But most restaurants find that managing walk-ins and reservations in separate systems creates friction that costs more in staff time than an integrated solution would save.